- Reviewed: 9 May 2018, 15:45 NZST

 General Travel Advice

 New Zealanders travelling or living in Angola should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
+Medical facilities and services may be limited outside of Luanda.

 New Zealanders in Angola are strongly encouraged to register their details with the Ministry of Foreign Affairs and Trade.